kappital/kappital/community-membership.md

 - Mentor contributors and approvers
 - Have top level write access to relevant repository (able click Merge PR button when manual check-in is necessary)
 - Name entry in Maintainers file of the repository
 - Participate & Drive design/development of multiple features

-## Owner

-Owners are maintainers who have helped drive the overall project direction.
-Has deep understanding of Kappital and related domain and facilitates major agreement in release planning

-### Requirements

-- Sponsor from 3 owners
-- Maintainer for at least 2 months
-- Nominated by a project owner
-- Not opposed by any project owner
-- Helped in driving the overall project

-### Responsibilities and Privileges

-- Make technical decisions for the overall project
-- Drive the overall technical roadmap of the project
-- Set priorities of activities in release planning
-- Guide and mentor all other community members
-- Ensure all community members are following Code of Conduct
-- Although given admin access to all repositories, make sure all PRs are properly reviewed and merged
-- May get admin access to relevant repository based on requirement
-- Participate & Drive design/development of multiple features